alnhnt/PICAXE/README.md

 ## Getting Started
 The easiest way to get started, without needing to understand GitHub, is to just download the files you want and then open the programs or modules in the PICAXE Editor.

 The easiest way to use a "`.basinc`" module is to copy the file to the same folder as your program.
 Then use ``#include "ModuleFileName.basinc"`` in the initialization steps of your program.
-Each module contains inline documentation to help with their use.
+Each module contains inline documentation to help with its use.

 ## Help and Feedback
 If you have any problems then you could read the [PICAXE Manuals](https://picaxe.com/getting-started/picaxe-manuals/), start a [Discussion](https://github.com/alnhnt/PICAXE/discussions/new/choose) or log an [Issue](https://github.com/alnhnt/PICAXE/issues/new) in this repository, or contact the [PICAXE Forum](https://picaxeforum.co.uk/).

 ## License
-Contents of this repository are covered by different licenses.
+Contents of this repository are covered by different licenses as defined by LICENSE.md files.

-A folder may contain a LICENSE.md file that specifies any license for its contents, including subfolders.
-If a folder does not contain a LICENSE.md file, it inherits the license from its nearest ancestor folder where LICENSE.md is defined.
+If a folder contains a LICENSE.md file, that license applies to the contents of the entire folder structure, unless a subfolder contains another LICENSE.md file that will then apply from that level downwards.

+With the exception of software, the preferred license is [CERN OHL v2 Permissive](https://choosealicense.com/licenses/cern-ohl-p-2.0/) as defined for this top-level folder.

-The preferred license for software is [MIT](https://choosealicense.com/licenses/mit/) and this license is typically present in each project's Software sub-folder.
-Like this top-level folder, the preference for everthing else, including documentation, is [CERN OHL v2 Permissive](https://choosealicense.com/licenses/cern-ohl-p-2.0/).
+For software, the preferred license is [MIT](https://choosealicense.com/licenses/mit/) and this license is typically present in each project's Software sub-folder.